ganeshtoday/simple_shop/README.md

 ## Using the app

-If setup was successful, the app will be running at [http://localhost:8000](http://localhost:8000).
+If setup was successful, the app will be running at [http://localhost:8000](http://localhost:8000). ngrok should be running as well to receive webhooks.

 You can sign up for a new user account in the app, or log in with the admin user (see section below).

 ### Using the admin dashboard